Avoid the biggest workout mistakes

-There’s nothing worse than making a big effort to get back into shape but then failing to build a better body because you’re making some basic training and eating mistakes, says New Body Plan editorial director Joe Warner.
+There’s nothing worse than making a big effort to get back into shape but then failing to build a better body because you’re making some basic training and eating mistakes, says New Body Plan’s Joe Warner.
 And he should know, because he’s made them all.
 Here’s how you can avoid them to fast-track your fat loss

-Last week I finally got back into the gym after it re-opened its doors after four months of closure.
+Last week I finally got back into the gym after a month or two training at home.

 It was fantastic, but I’ll be the first to admit it wasn’t the most structured of sessions… barbell back squats with some pull-ups and dips between sets, then the overhead shoulder press, the wide-grip seated row, and cable crossovers, finishing with a few sets of EZ-bar biceps curls and cable rope triceps press-downs.

-While a serious error that severely limited my physique and performance progress for far too long, doing the same moves over and over again is far from the most serious gym mistake I ever made.
+This serious error severely limited my physique and performance progress for far too long.
+Yet always doing the same moves is not the biggest workout mistake I ever made.

-And looking around the gym in the last week – and it’s hard not to take more notice of what your fellow gym-goers are doing now we all have to maintain a certain social distance – I saw most of the guys committing those basic errors that will stop them from ever achieving their better-body goal.
+And every time I look around the gym I see most of the guys committing those basic errors that will stop them from ever achieving their better-body goal.

 So, if you want to avoid the mistakes I made – and the ones so many people are still making – here are the quick and easy ways you can fast-track your progress towards the leaner, stronger and fitter body you want!

 Still don’t believe me?
 Look at any male gymnast.
-These athletes have arguably the best physique of any professional sportsman, yet they’ve never done a dumbbell biceps curl or barbell bench press in their lives.
-And then try my 15-minute feel-good bodyweight workout to torch calories the fun and fast way!
+These athletes have arguably the best physique of any professional sportsman.
+Yet they’ve never done a dumbbell biceps curl or barbell bench press in their lives.
+And then try my 15-minute bodyweight home workout to torch calories the fun and fast way!

-So if you have a training or nutrition question don’t stay in the dark – ask me instead!
-You can reach me directly at email@example.com.
+So if you have a training or nutrition question don’t stay in the dark.
+Ask me instead at email@example.com.
 And remember, there’s no such thing as a stupid question: the only stupid thing is not to ask the question at all!

 To find your perfect transformation plan, take the New Body quiz!